AiCodeCraft/Anti-Dump-Algorithm/HOW-TO-USE.md

 ## Python Implementation

-The code below demonstrates the core logic for calculating the ADI.
+The core logic for calculating the ADI is implemented in the `adi.py` file.
+This file includes functions to analyze input text and compute the ADI.

 ### Key Features
 1. **Metrics Extraction**: